An ebook can be marked with a Start Page, the page a reader will see when she first opens the book.

 This process is more easily explained using a couple of simple examples:

 In this example, the Prologue will be declared as the Start Page, because that is the first element of the book that is part of the Main Text.
-The Epigraph that precedes it is considered part of the frontmatter.

 Testing Your Book’s Start Page